Pride and Prejudice (1995 TV series): Episode 3

-Episode four
+Episode 4

-Darcy justifies his previous actions in a long letter to Elizabeth: he misjudged Jane's affection for Bingley, and he exposes Wickham as a gambler who once attempted to elope with Darcy's young sister, Georgiana, to obtain her inheritance.
-Back at Longbourn, Mr Bennet allows Lydia to accompany the militia to Brighton as a personal friend of the militia colonel's wife.
+Darcy justifies his previous actions in a long letter to Elizabeth: he misjudged Jane's affection for Bingley, but exposes Wickham as a gambler who once attempted to elope with Darcy's young sister, Georgiana, to obtain her inheritance.
+Back at Longbourn, Mr. Bennet allows Lydia to accompany the militia to Brighton as a personal friend of the militia colonel's wife.
 Elizabeth joins the Gardiners on a sightseeing trip to Derbyshire and visits Pemberley, Darcy's estate, during his absence.
 Greatly impressed by the immense scale and richness of the estate, Elizabeth listens to the housekeeper's earnest tales of her master's lifelong goodness, to the Gardiners' surprise.
-Meanwhile, Darcy refreshes from his unannounced journey home by taking a swim in a pond.
+Meanwhile, Darcy refreshes from his unannounced journey home by taking a swim in a lake.
 After an unexpected and awkward encounter with Elizabeth, Darcy is able to prevent the party's premature departure with an unusual degree of friendliness and politeness.

-Episode five
+Episode 5

-Elizabeth and the Gardiners receive an invitation to Pemberley, where she befriends Georgiana and Darcy and Elizabeth share significant glances.
+Elizabeth and the Gardiners receive an invitation to an evening at Pemberley, where she befriends Georgiana and Darcy and Elizabeth share significant glances.
 The next morning, Elizabeth receives two letters from Jane, revealing that Lydia has eloped from Brighton with Wickham.
-As Elizabeth prepares to return to Longbourn, Darcy arrives and offers help, but upon hearing the bad news about Lydia, becomes disturbed and leaves in haste.
+As Elizabeth prepares to return to Longbourn, Darcy arrives and offers help, but upon hearing the news about Lydia, becomes disturbed and leaves in haste.
 Elizabeth supposes she will never see him again.
-The Bennets are all dismayed by the scandal and unable to locate Lydia, until Mr Gardiner writes that Lydia and Wickham have been found.
+The Bennets are dismayed by the scandal and unable to locate Lydia, until Mr. Gardiner writes that Lydia and Wickham have been found.
 They are not married, but soon will be under the Gardiners' care.
-The Bennets are relieved, but Mr Bennet wonders what it cost Mr Gardiner to get Wickham to marry a girl with no fortune.
+The Bennets are relieved, but Mr. Bennet wonders what it cost Mr. Gardiner to get Wickham to marry a girl with no fortune.
 Elizabeth tells Jane of her last meeting with Darcy, including her ambivalent feelings for him.

-Episode six
+Episode 6

-After Lydia carelessly mentions Darcy's involvement in her wedding, Mrs Gardiner enlightens Elizabeth: Darcy found the errant couple and paid for everything, including a large payoff to Wickham.
-When Bingley and Darcy return to Netherfield in the autumn, Darcy apologises to Bingley for interfering in his relationship with Jane and gives his blessing for the couple to wed.
+After Lydia carelessly mentions Darcy's involvement in her wedding, Mrs. Gardiner enlightens Elizabeth: Darcy found the errant couple and paid for everything needed to resolve the situation, including a large payment to Wickham.
+When Bingley and Darcy return to Netherfield in the autumn, Darcy apologises to Bingley for interfering in his relationship with Jane, and gives his blessing for the couple to wed.
 Lady Catherine de Bourgh, who has long intended for Darcy to marry her sickly daughter Anne, has heard rumours of an engagement between Darcy and Elizabeth.
 She calls on Elizabeth, demanding that she deny the engagement and renounce Darcy forever.
 Elizabeth confirms that there is no engagement, but refuses any pledge for the future.
-When Elizabeth thanks Darcy for his role in Lydia's marriage, he says that Lady Catherine's story had encouraged him to reconfirm his feelings for Elizabeth.
-Elizabeth admits the complete transformation of her feelings and agrees to an engagement, taking her family by surprise.
+When Elizabeth thanks Darcy for his role in Lydia's marriage, he says that Lady Catherine's story had encouraged him to reaffirm his feelings for Elizabeth.
+Elizabeth admits the complete transformation of her feelings, and agrees to their engagement, taking her family by surprise.
 The series ends with a double winter wedding: Jane to Bingley, and Elizabeth to Darcy.